gilshm/ieee_computer_society/content/event/dnn_resiliency_and_gnn_recoverability/index.md

 prediction schemes which leverage the inherent spatial correlation in CNN feature maps to predict zero-valued activations.
 By speculating which activations will be zero-valued, we potentially reduce the required MAC operations.

-On a Recoverability of Graph Neural Network Representations: Despite their growing popularity, graph neural networks (GNNs) still have multiple unsolved problems, including finding more expressive aggregation methods, propagation of information to distant nodes, and training on large-scale graphs.
+Second talk: On a Recoverability of Graph Neural Network Representations.
+Despite their growing popularity, graph neural networks (GNNs) still have multiple unsolved problems, including finding more expressive aggregation methods, propagation of information to distant nodes, and training on large-scale graphs.
 Understanding and solving such problems require developing analytic tools and techniques.
 In this work, we propose the notion of recoverability, which is tightly related to information aggregation in GNNs, and based on this concept, develop the method